justinnavarr0-ga/course-materials/projects/project-2/project-2.md

 ### Project Presentations - __________:

+**Your entire team must participate in the presentation of the project.**

-You will have a maximum of 10 minutes to present your project following these guidelines:
+You will have approximately 15 minutes to present your project following these guidelines:

 1. **Introduce the Project:**